 Some of the common categories of money damages that you may seek in an injury claim include:

 - Medical expenses for the treatment of your wounds.
 This category can include bills from the ambulance, emergency room or trauma center, hospital, doctors, surgeons, diagnostic procedures, imaging studies like x-rays and CT scans, blood transfusions, physical therapy, and prescription drugs.

 - Lost wages for the income you did not receive when you could not work because of your injuries.

 - Pain and suffering damages to account for the physical discomfort and emotional distress of the accident, your injuries, and the impact those things have had on your life.

 - Other intangible losses, like chronic depression, post-traumatic stress disorder (PTSD), and disfigurement due to the accident and your injuries.

 The legal beneficiaries under Florida law might be able to pursue additional compensation for the losses they experienced if a close relative died because of an accident.

 Get A Free Consultation With The Law Offices Of Anidjar & Levine

 You do not have unlimited time to take legal action after getting hurt in an accident that was someone else’s fault.
 If you wait too long, Florida law will prevent you from holding the negligent party accountable for your injuries and losses.
-It is a good idea to talk to a lawyer long before the filing deadline’s expiration.
+Talking to a lawyer long before the filing deadline expires is a good idea.